DAflamingFOX/JADIB/README.md

 See the License for the specific language governing permissions and limitations under the License.

+### Host your own
+Feel free to host on your own, simply make a bot application in the discord dev portal, then put your bots token in secret.java; then just put it in the src folder.

 ### Contributions

 All merge requests are welcome; DM me on [discord](https://discord.gg/JFuBmKPAsU) if you would like to do so.